1337-inc/Server/README.md

 # Server

 ## About
-- This is just a support application of the Captain game.
+- The server application is a support application for a dektop game called [Captain!!](https://1337inc-captain.website2.me/)
-- It allows the user to host a server on the local network so that the game can connect to it.
+- The server application connects to your router's IP, starts a server on an open port, and listens for connections from clients.
-- Data is exchanged between the server and game and the data is stored by the server in a separate file.
+- The game can be played without the server program but you wont be able to save or load your game state.
+But once you start the server, it'll handle all your game data.
-- Run the server application first before starting the game.
+- You can download the installer for the server [here](https://github.com/1337-inc/Server/releases)
-- The game can be played without the server but the player wont be able to save or load his data without being connected to the server.
+- Visit the our game repo [here](https://github.com/1337-inc/Captain/) or install the game [here](https://github.com/1337-inc/Captain/releases)